Political Science (POLI) | Faculty of Arts

 POLI 3147 3 credits

-Students will acquire a comparative framework of foreign policy as practiced by the major powers in the world.
+Students will acquire a comparative framework of foreign policy as practiced by Canada and the major powers in the world.
 They will analyze the types of powers, various foreign policies, styles of foreign policy, constellation of the major powers and the target audience of the major powers.
 Students will review case studies on the challenges arising to, and by, the major powers.
-They will explore, debate, and compare theories to develop a solid grasp of the different theoretical perspectives of the foreign policies of major powers, and establish their own theoretical preferences.
+They will explore, debate, and compare theories to develop a solid grasp of the different theoretical perspectives of the foreign policies of Canada and the major powers.

 Level: UG